pee-tw/cloud-run-demo/README.md

 # From code to deployment with minimal access control ASAP
 This repos contains a minimal setup that shows how to deploy frontend and backend with a shared secret access control inside a container.
 In the hopes that someone may benefit from this in the future :smiley:

+Disclaimer: This type of authentication is not suitable for production use!!!

 ## The architecture
 We have a frontend that's built and serve in Nginx container, the frontend has some logic that need some temporary perisitent.
 So, we use `json-server` on the backend to have basic CRUD.
 Then, we deploy these two containers on GCP's Cloud Run.